 The learning environment is introduced.
 Career, personal study skills, educational planning, and skills for living are all included.
 Emphasis is on exploring career and educational alternatives and learning a systematic approach to decision-making.
 A wide range of learning alternatives is covered, and opportunity is provided to participate in personal skills seminars.
+This course may be repeated for credit.
 (1 Lec.)